How did people survive the holocaust?

 Get Lucky

-The country you were in would also dictate your chances of survival, with Poland having the highest mortality rate of 90% of the countries Jewish population.
-Your survival chances would depend on your location and ability to run at the time you realized what was going on, but for millions of people it was too late, and they became victims of the continent wide organized mass murder known as the Holocaust.
+The country you were in would also dictate your chances of survival, with Poland having the highest mortality rate of 90% of the country’s Jewish population.
+Your survival chances would depend on your location and ability to run at the time you realized what was going on, but for millions of people, it was too late.
+They became victims of the continent-wide organized mass murder known as the Holocaust.